-Congestion (and consequent pollution) is also a problem in localised areas such as the north end of Sloane Street at its junction with Knightsbridge, and we are seeking measures with RBKC and other stakeholders to improve these.
+Congestion (and consequent pollution) is also a problem in localised areas such as the north end of Sloane Street at its junction with Knightsbridge, and we are calling for action by RBKC and TfL to improve this junction.
 It is essential that improved traffic management schemes are introduced to keep the traffic moving, and the hours during which commercial vehicles can make deliveries in busy streets should be restricted.
 We note that there are proposals to relocate the long-distance coach terminal from Victoria to outer-London, which should reduce air-pollution in Chelsea.

-Parking and waiting restrictions at busy times must be strictly enforced – occasional visits by traffic wardens are not enough, and it seems to us that parking wardens spend more time in the side streets than on the main roads.
+Parking and waiting restrictions at busy times must be strictly enforced.
+Occasional visits by traffic wardens are not enough, and it seems to us that parking wardens spend more time in the side streets than on the main roads.

 Substantial traffic congestion can be caused by road-works, which need to be much better co-ordinated so that the same stretch of road is not excavated sequentially by more than one utility company.
 Highway authorities should give much more notice of intended roadworks, and provide clearly signed advice a long way back as to alternative routes where possible.
 The duration of the work should be clearly indicated and enforced.
 In other countries it is possible to carry out roadworks much more quickly, and it could be done here if the works were properly planned and sufficient manpower and equipment were made available, together with late night and early morning working where acceptable to local residents.

 Much of the traffic we have to endure in Chelsea is not local private-car use but vehicles in transit.
-We believe nevertheless that RBKC should progressively increase the cost of residents’ parking permits for vehicles with large capacity engines and/or diesel engines and/or for households wanting more than one permit.
+We believe nevertheless that RBKC should progressively increase the cost of residents’ parking permits for vehicles with large capacity engines and/or for households wanting more than one permit.
 RBKC has sought to remove car-club permit eligibility for diesel cars in order to incentivise car club operators to move towards cleaner fleets.
 They have also introduced a campaign against drivers who run their engines while parked, but this needs to be enforced.
-With regard to road humps, there is evidence that by forcing drivers to slow down before speeding up again, road humps cause vehicles to produce a greater amount of harmful emissions from their engines, and particulate matter from their brakes.
+With regard to road humps or raised “tables” there is evidence that by forcing drivers to slow down before speeding up again, road humps cause vehicles to produce a greater amount of harmful emissions from their engines, and particulate matter from their brakes.

 The Mayor has proposed an Ultra-low Emissions Zone whose western boundary is Grosvenor Place and Park Lane, but we consider that an expansion of the ULEZ to include RBKC will be necessary in order to deliver a significant reduction in air-pollution in Chelsea from motor vehicles.
 We would like to see this implemented by 2019 instead of 2020.
 Measures need to be devised to prevent non-compliant heavy-goods-vehicles (especially from abroad whose drivers may not be familiar with the restrictions) entering the zone.

-Incentives should be given to use electric vehicles, but consumers need to be protected from excessive costs for the vehicles and for the electricity to charge their batteries.
+Incentives should be given to use electric and hybrid vehicles, but consumers need to be protected from excessive costs for the vehicles and for the electricity to charge their batteries.
 RBKC is already planning for battery-charging points in the Borough, but there is a risk that too much local demand for electricity could cause overloads unless the infrastructure and generating capacity is upgraded.

-For many years, RBKC has experienced high levels of NO2 and PM.
-The “Understanding the Health Impacts of Air Pollution in London” report (King’s College, 2015) estimated that in 2010, 8.3% of early deaths in the Borough were attributable to fine particulate air-pollution (PM2.5) along with a further 16.6% of early deaths attributable to NO2.
+For many years, RBKC has experienced high levels of NOx and PM.
+The “Understanding the Health Impacts of Air Pollution in London” report (King’s College, 2015) estimated that in 2010, 8.3% of early deaths in the Borough were attributable to fine particulate air-pollution (PM2.5) along with a further 16.6% of early deaths attributable to NOx.
 This figure is the highest in London together with Westminster.
-The impact on children is of particular concern as there are a number of schools sited close to roads exposing pupils to elevated concentrations of NO2 and PM.
+The impact on children is of particular concern as there are a number of schools sited close to roads exposing pupils to elevated concentrations of NOx and PM.

 Planning Committee of the Chelsea Society